a-castellano/pandoc_resume/resume.md

 2015 - Present
 :   **DevOps at MicromaxStudio S.L.**

-    I have been working in server migrations to the cloud, maintainance of company servers, and developing infrastructure tools.
+     I managed the maintainance of the company's backend servers, their migration to cloud infrastructure, and developing infrastructure tools support them.

-     - **Server Automatized Instalation**: Autamic server instalation using *Ansible*, the Ansible scripts also keep the servers updated.
-Git project deploying using Ansible.
+     - **Automated Server Deployment**: *Ansible* was used to deploy new server instances in the backend, as well as keeping the existing ones up-to-date.

-     - **Server Monitoring**: The company servers are monitoried using *Icinga 2*.
+     Git was used to manage all the deployment files organized.

-     In addition, I am usually on call.
+     - **Server Monitoring**: The company servers were monitoried using *Icinga 2*.

 2013 - Present
 :   **Developer at Inhedit Smart Experiences S.L.**

-     I have developed smart devices which produces sensorial stimulation (light, fragrances, heat, cold, etc) while a video is playing.
-Those devices are supposed to produce new sensations and emotions on the clients in marketing activities.
+     I developed smart devices which produce sensorial stimulation (light, fragrances, heat & cold, etc) during a marketing experience.
+These devices induce new sensations and emotions on the clients.
+Our devices start to play a video when the client enters into a room.
+According with a previous configuration, during the video playback the room changes its backgorund color using leds lamps.
+The room also have fragance triggers which immerse the client inside the experience.

       - **Web Plataform** which maintains all company gadgets connected, the plataform is written in PHP using  *Zend Framework*.